-Producer Lorne Michaels holds a record 90 nominations, more than any individual.
-It’s easy to see why; he’s the man behind NBC’s “Saturday Night Live,” which has been nominated (260 times) and won (62 statues) more often than any other show.
-HBO’s “Game of Thrones” has shot up quickly to grab a record 47 wins for a scripted series in only a handful of seasons, including a record-busting 12 wins in a single year and, in 2019, most nominations for a drama in a single year.
-But perhaps the most impressive record was set by Julia Louis-Dreyfus two years ago: six consecutive wins for one character, her leading role as Selina Meyer on HBO’s “Veep” (out of eight acting Emmys, also a record tied with Cloris Leachman).
+Producer Lorne Michaels holds a record 91 nominations, more than any individual.
+It’s easy to see why; he’s the man behind NBC’s “Saturday Night Live,” which as of summer 2021 has been nominated (275 times) and won (73 statues) more often than any other show.
+HBO’s “Game of Thrones” shot up quickly to grab a record 59 wins for a scripted series in only a handful of seasons, including a record-busting 12 wins in a single year and, in 2019, most nominations for a drama in a single year.
+Perhaps the most impressive acting record was set by Julia Louis-Dreyfus in 2018: six consecutive wins for one character, her leading role as Selina Meyer on HBO’s “Veep” (out of eight acting Emmys, also a record tied with Cloris Leachman).

 The Emmy statue has become as iconic as the Oscar.
 The winged woman upholding an atom captures the awards’ dedication to both the arts and sciences.
 The process to find the right statue was long; its current form was the 48th design submitted, after the 47 preceding it were rejected.
 The name Emmy is a feminized version (to match the statue) of “Immy,” a nickname for a tube used in early TV cameras.
 Dorothy McManus was the model for the statue, which was designed by her spouse, TV engineer Louis McManus.